-Sternbach also helped rationalize the technology we see on the screen.
-He drew the Star Trek: The Next Generation USS Enterprise 1701-D Blueprints and, together with Michael Okuda, wrote the Star Trek: The Next Generation Technical Manual.
+Sternbach helped rationalize many of Star Trek’s technologies.
+He drew the Star Trek: The Next Generation USS Enterprise 1701-D Blueprints and, with Okuda, wrote the Star Trek: The Next Generation Technical Manual.
 Many Star Trek fans would consider those reference works as close to canon as possible.

 Of course, there is always more to learn.
-I reached out to Sternbach in July 2007 for questions.
-Here is a lightly edited version of our email exchanges.
+I reached out to Sternbach in July 2007 with questions.
+Here is a lightly edited version of our email exchange.

 The Motion Picture

 Can you tell us about working with Mike Minor and how the look of the Enterprise interior sets for The Motion Picture came about?